Why Miami for Entertainment & Sports Law?

 In the News: Alumni & Students in Entertainment and Sports Law

-Billboard Names University of Miami Law Leading Music Law School
+Billboard Named University of Miami Law a Leading Music Law School in 2019 and in 2017

 Sports Law Classes with Peter Carfagna – Hands-on Experience for JD and LLM Students